waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Building (13, 15): Blue building with yellow sign.

 # Olivine City Strategy
-- Rival Malice encounter at (13, 13).
 - Gym Leader Jasmine is at the LIGHTHOUSE tending to a sick Pokemon.
 - The Gym is currently empty.
-- Priority: Find the Lighthouse to progress.

 # Olivine Pokecenter Discoveries
 - Nurse Joy at (3, 1).